-The programme encourages ways of working as a film community that foster the important exchange of ideas, with inspiration from international visiting film makers through Scottish Documentary Institute and support from our team of documentary practitioners.
-As part of the Skillset Screen Academy Scotland we also offer mentorship within the industry and ensure that all tutors are leading professionals working internationally.
-Many of our students already work in the industry and we aim to encourage a fresh approach to emerging technologies.
+The programme encourages ways of working as a film community that foster the important exchange of ideas, with inspiration from international visiting film makers and support from our team of documentary practitioners.
+Many of our students already work in the industry but come with the desire to re- invigorate their approach to documentary.
+We aim to encourage a fresh approach to emerging technologies.

 Graduate films do well internationally regularly winning BAFTAs, RTS Awards and awards at international festivals.
 Over the last five years students have received an Oscar nomination for an MA film made here and an Oscar shortlist for a film made by a recent graduate.
 We work closely with the Scottish Documentary Institute, the University’s internationally-acclaimed research centre in documentary film making.

 The aim of the Film Directing programme at ECA is to:

 - challenge boundaries, encourage original thought, and develop intellectual and critical approaches to making documentary films

 - combine the contemporary energy and discipline of current creative approaches to film practices with the professionalism of industry practices, in order to produce innovative work

 - facilitate the interrelationship between different cultural traditions, traditional and emerging screen technologies, and classical and non-traditional cinematic genres and conventions.